taocat/ukai/README.md

 When you want to migrate a virtual machine from one hypervisor to another hypervisor which is using the UKAI system, you must run the UKAI system on both hypervisors.
-The addresses of hypervisors that will host a virtual machine that uses a specific disk image must be listed in the `hypervisors` key of the disk image.
-The metadata information of the disk is disseminated only to the hyprevisors listed in the key.

 ## Utility Commands